ragnarthur/elevation_map/README.md

    pip install -r requirements.txt
    ```

+## Data Acquisition

+To generate the elevation map, you will need to download Digital Elevation Model (DEM) data.
+You can obtain these data from the following sources:

+- [USGS Earth Explorer](https://earthexplorer.usgs.gov/): A comprehensive platform for accessing various types of satellite imagery and geospatial data.
+Register for an account, define your Area of Interest (AOI), and download DEM files from the "SRTM 1 Arc-Second Global" dataset for high-resolution elevation data.

+- [NASA Earthdata](https://earthdata.nasa.gov/): Provides access to a wide range of Earth science data, including elevation data from the Shuttle Radar Topography Mission (SRTM).

 ## Usage

 1. Ensure you have the required geospatial data files in the appropriate directories.